sdiehl/wiwinwlh/tutorial.md

   | B b -- ^ Documentation for 'B'
 ```

-Modules themselves can be referenced by enclosing them in double quotes.
+Modules themselves can be referenced by enclosing them in double quotes:

 ```haskell
 -- | Here we use the "Data.Text" library and import